mickfuzz/phd4/_posts/thesis_chapters/2025-3-2-Literature_review.md

 The term addresses the use of knowledge and skills from participation in activities outside school that teachers can build on to help classroom work and to support the motivation of learners.
 Researchers found that Latino home cultures, skills and traditions were hardly visible in mainstream school cultures.
 This resulted in a form of deficit thinking about the performance of these communities [@moll_funds_1992].

+Look at how Moje opertationalised third spaces too.

+Rogoff and Gutierrez's initial motivation in their exploration of repertoires was to challenge simplistic, overgeneralising approaches regarding learning styles especially if applied to non-dominant communities [@gutierrez_cultural_2003].
+The researchers highlight the value of identifying potential funds of knowledge framed as "linguistic and cultural-historical repertoires" that learners bring to learning environments [@gutierrez_cultural_2003, p.22].

 ### Third spaces and the context of this study

 The concept of third space is helpful in the context of this study in particular as a space between home life and formal education rooted in a sociocultural understandings of learning.